t-kuester/sokoban/README.md

 Planning
 --------

-Besides simple movement, the game has three (somewhat) advanved search- and planning related features: Path-Planning, Push-Planning, and Deadend-Detection.
+Besides simple movement, the game has three (somewhat) advanced search- and planning related features: Path-Planning, Push-Planning, and Dead-end-Detection.

 * **Path-Planning** is not really special, and most, if not all, Sokoban games have this.
 It calculates the shortest route from one point to another without